 - Build a simple register in your favorite design or spreadsheet tool.

 Print Your Own Check Register

-- Payment/Debit (-)— for payments, fees, and withdrawals
+- Payment/Debit (-): Payments, fees, and withdrawals

-Why Use Check Registers?
+Why Use a Check Register?

 Your check register will help you:

-- Identify bank mistakes (which are rarely in your favor).
+- Identify bank mistakes, which are rarely in your favor.

 - Catch identity theft.
-If you see something you didn’t expect, report it as quickly as possible to get full protection under US law.
+If you see something you didn’t expect, report it as quickly as possible to get full protection under U.S. law.